 William & Mary has developed solutions for symptom-tracking, testing and contact-tracing for COVID-19 among members of our community.
 These efforts, including symptomatic and prevalence testing, along with case management, are helping William & Mary identify and control outbreaks.

-The university has developed a COVID-19 testing protocol in partnership with the VCU Health System that includes pre-arrival testing; prevalence and census testing of students; wastewater testing; voluntary, at-will testing for faculty and staff; and exit testing at the end of the semester.
+The university has developed a robust COVID-19 testing protocol in partnership that includes pre-arrival testing; prevalence and census testing of students and wastewater testing.
 Additionally, the W&M Mobile app allows users to check for COVID-19 symptoms daily.

 Facilities & Work Spaces